Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 Recipe: Delish

-Fish tacos are super simple to make; using inexpensive fish such as tilapia makes them affordable.
-Oven baking or broiling the fish delivers a texture similar to grilling without having to worry about losing some of the fish to the grill.
+Fish tacos are incredibly simple to make; using inexpensive fish, such as tilapia, makes them affordable.
+Oven baking or broiling the fish yields a texture similar to grilling, without the risk of losing some of the fish to the grill.

 Recipe: Mel’s Kitchen Cafe